Orz3br4/NLC_Bot/README.md

-# church-info-integration
+# NLC Bot
-A information integration system for church
+A Line bot to help you do weekly routines better!